-Disable preferences > miscellaneous > interface > load default shortcuts at startup to prevent default shortcuts from being reloaded.
+Alternatively, you may disable preferences > miscellaneous > interface > load default shortcuts at startup to prevent default shortcuts from being loaded on startup.
 While this option is disabled, darktable will only load user-defined shortcuts and any defaults that you have not subsequently deleted or overridden.